The 12 Best Non-Alcoholic Drinks to Try in 2025, Tested and Reviewed by Our Editors

 Show More

-Even a few years ago, your options for alcohol-free drinks were pretty slim: maybe a sad mocktail, maybe a boozeless beer.
+Even a few years ago, your options for alcohol-free drinks were pretty slim—maybe a sad mocktail, maybe a boozeless beer.
 Now, your choices range from non-alcoholic spirits to wine and ready-to-drink canned options.
-Their common thread?
-They all have an ABV of zero.
+The common thread?
+They all have an ABV of .5 percent or less.
+(For the record, products labeled alcohol-free have an ABV of zero, while non-alcoholic drinks can have up to .5 percent.
+Low-alcohol drinks can have up to 2.5 percent.)

 How We Chose the Best Non-Alcoholic Drinks

-In seeking out our favorite NA drinks, we tasted samples ourselves, spoke with five PureWow editors and one additional outside taster.
-When we couldn’t try the beverages firsthand, we combed reviews online.
-Our criteria?
-Flavor, quality, format (i.e., single-serve vs. bottle) and versatility.
+In seeking out the best NA drinks, former PureWow senior food editor Katherine Gillen tasted many samples and spoke with PureWow editors and one additional outside taster.
+Upon updating this story, I tapped our editors again for their latest faves.
+Our criteria for making the cut was flavor, quality, format (i.e., single-serve can vs. bottle) and versatility.

 Pros